Before you fill out the contact form please read our frequently asked questions below.

 How is the ZSA funded?

-We sit under the Mersey Care NHS Foundation Trust also charity and rely on your donations to ensure that we can continue in our mission to strive for a Zero Suicide society.
+We are hosted by Mersey Care NHS Foundation Trust charity and rely on fundraising and donations to ensure that we can continue in our mission to strive for a zero suicide society.

 Does the ZSA link with the NHS?

-The ZSA is a charity hosted by Mersey Care NHS Foundation Trust.
-We follow NHS processes along with complying with Government Service Standards.
+Yes.
+The ZSA is hosted by Mersey Care NHS Foundation Trust charity.
+We follow NHS processes and comply with Government Service Standards.

 Support the ZSA

 “I want to get involved with the ZSA”

 You can learn more about how you can get involved and support the ZSA on our Get Involved page.
 We currently don’t offer any volunteer opportunities but there are other ways you can get involved.

 “Could you present your training at our event?”